-ObamaCare’s new benefits, rights and protections include the requirement that most non-grandfathered (or grandmothered) health insurance plans cover preventive services and services from at least ten categories of essential health benefits with no annual or lifetime dollar limits.
+ObamaCare’s new benefits, rights, and protections include the requirement that most non-grandfathered (or non-grandmothered) health insurance plans cover preventive services and services from at least ten categories of essential health benefits with no annual or lifetime dollar limits.
 Learn more about grandfathered health plans.

-• A minimum amount of services from the Ten Essential Benefit categories must be included on all non-grandfathered plans as “covered services”.
-Covered services are services your plan covers in-network at the plan’s cost sharing amount.
+- A minimum amount of services from the Ten Essential Benefit categories must be included in all non-grandfathered plans as “covered services.”
+Covered services are services your plan covers in-network at the plan’s cost-sharing amount.

-• The Affordable Care Act contains ten titles that span over 1000 pages, but most of its key provisions are in the first title.
+- The Affordable Care Act contains ten titles that span over 1000 pages, but most of its key provisions are in the first title.
 The first title is about 140 pages long.
-These pages are mostly white space with about 450 characters per page.
-If you would like to read the whole title, would like a summary of the title, and/or would like a summary of the provisions within, check out our summary of the Patient Protection and Affordable Care Act.
+These pages are mostly blank space with about 450 characters per page.
+If you would like to read the whole title, would like a summary of the title, or would like a summary of the provisions within one, check out our summary of the Patient Protection and Affordable Care Act.

 ObamaCare, Taxes, Shared Responsibility, and Exemptions